How to Grow and Care for Purple Coneflower | Echinacea purpurea Care

 Pests

 Common pests in Purple Coneflower are aphids, leafhoppers, leaf miners, vine weevils and Japanese Bettles.
-Spray the plant with an Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+Spray the plant with an insecticidal soap or neem oil to get rid of the pests.
+Make sure to follow the manufacturer's recommendations.

 You liked it?
 Share on social media.